-Working relationally underpins my practice with individuals, so therefore it is only natural that this remains true and is reflective of how I work within my couples counselling.
+Working relationally underpins my practise with individuals, so, therefore, it is only natural that this remains true and is reflective of how I work within my couples counselling.
 My focus is to work with the ‘relationship’, rather than individuals.

 I can help you in a range of ways enabling you to:

-- Realise what led you to choose your chosen partner
+• Understanding attraction pattern and bonding patterns – To realize what led you to choose your chosen partner

-- To see the problems within your relationship as an opportunity to gain deeper understanding
+• To see the problems within your relationship as an opportunity to gain a deeper understanding

 Common relationship issues I work with include: